 Tai Chi Balls Improve Posture

 We are in the dawn of an informational deluge that is finally tying back pain to posture and giving us tools to treat it.
 Books like 8 Steps to a Pain Free Back and Jwing Ming’s A Pain-Free Back have helped us connect the injury to the source and provide a solution.
-If you have chronic back pain, 8 Steps to a Pain-Free Back is a must read.
+If you have chronic back pain, Using Tai Chi to Heal Back Pain is a must read.
 The basic idea is that injury is not caused necessarily by the activity itself (golf on Saturday) but the poor posture that is ongoing the other 6 days of the week when your back is tired and most vulnerable.
 The “injury” comes from trying an aggressive movement when we no longer have the right alignment.
 We blame it on the movement but in truth, we created the camel’s back and are blaming the straw that landed on it.
 This could be a golf swing or a sneeze.

 We all want good posture but how do we know if our posture is bad?
 And how do we know how to make improvements?
 The tai chi ball can tell us.
 As the ball swings away from us, you are pulled forward and into bad posture.
 You are required to remain upright in order to stop this from happening.
 The Chen style ball set for example contains nine moves which are repeated several times which enables us to systematically move and then reset our posture.